 Modular tasks mean that this can take as few as one class period, or up to a three-week multifaceted investigation.

-See activites sheet (Word doc) for specific requirements for formative tasks.
+See activities sheet (PDF) for specific requirements for formative tasks.

 - Research using internet, periodicals and essays

 - Compiling and analyzing information from a variety of sources